wofsauge/External-Item-Descriptions/README.md

 ### Possible Future Features
 - Support for the new DLC **Repentance** (With backwards compatibility)
-- Better font to support more special characters
 - Display if items need to be collected for achievement purposes
 - Change location of description so it sticks to the highlighted object
 - More Languages!
 (Language mod unification ?)